StudyCircle Developer Guide

 1. User requests to list all contacts.

-2. SC display a list of all contacts and their details.
+2. SC displays a list of all contacts and their details.

 Use case ends.